National Basketball League (United States): Early years

 The early history of the NBL focused primarily on two locations above all others: Akron, Ohio and Oshkosh, Wisconsin.
 For Akron, the city had two works teams in the Goodyear Wingfoots and Firestone Non-Skids representing some of the best teams in the NBL's first few seasons of existence.
 Their excellence would later be proven by both of them winning at least one championship in the NBL's first three seasons of existence, with the Goodyear Wingfoots claiming the inaugural championship in 1938 (alongside the second and final MBC championship in 1937) and the Firestone Non-Skids winning the next two years after their inaugural NBL championship victory with back-to-back wins in 1939 and 1940.
-As for the small city of Oshkosh, they would have the Oshkosh All-Stars, who entered the NBL as an independent franchise following an independent championship win over the New York Renaissance and not long afterward appeared in the NBL's championship series for five consecutive years (1938–42).
-They ended up winning only two titles during that time (which were the final years of that stretch in 1941 and 1942), with the All-Stars franchise being led by a rugged 6'4" (1.93 m) center named Leroy "Cowboy" Edwards back in a time where players over that height were very rare.
+The small city of Oshkosh had the Oshkosh All-Stars, who entered the NBL as an independent franchise following an independent championship win over the New York Renaissance and not long afterward appeared in the NBL's championship series for five consecutive years (1938–42).
+They ended up winning only two titles during that time (which were the final years of that stretch in 1941 and 1942), with the All-Stars franchise being led by a rugged 6'4" (1.93 m) center named Leroy "Cowboy" Edwards back in a time when players over that height were very rare.
 Edwards was a consensus NCAA "All American" and Helms Foundation "College Player of the Year" as a member of the 1934–35 University of Kentucky Wildcats.
 He left Kentucky after two years to pursue a professional basketball career, which was unheard of at the time.
 He led the NBL in scoring for three consecutive seasons, which happened in the NBL's first three seasons of play.
 He set numerous NBL and professional basketball scoring records and is generally credited with the introduction of the "3 second rule" in basketball, which is still in existence today.
 Edwards played in all 12 NBL seasons with the Oshkosh All-Stars (with Edwards being joined by fellow championship teammate Charley Shipp as the only players to play in the NBL for all twelve seasons of its existence), and retired from professional play just prior to the NBL's merger with the BAA to form the NBA.